GuillaumeGibert/swooz/scripts/README_SCRIPTS.md

 	my @PbuildOrder  = ($Toolkit, $Avatar, $Tracking, $Teleop, $Manip, $Viewer, $Examples);

-Now Feedback is excluded from the SWoOZ project built.
+Now Feedback is excluded from the SWoOZ project build.
 The order is important, some projects depends from each others, Toolkit is necessary for all projects.